LinkedInLearning/api-testing-foundations-4403636/README.md

 # API Testing Foundations
-This is the repository for the LinkedIn Learning course `API Testing Foundations`.
+This is the repository for the LinkedIn Learning course API Testing Foundations.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![API Testing Foundations][lil-thumbnail-url]

+The ability to quickly and effectively test APIs is a critical skill for software testers and QA engineers.
+In this intermediate-level course, instructor Dave Westerveld covers the basics of API testing, sharing how to work with several industry-standard tools for testing APIs at scale in an organization.
+After providing a primer on web services and important API terminology, Dave shows how to use Postman for some basic API exploration.
+He then goes over some basic approaches and methodologies used in testing GET, POST, PUT, and DELETE requests; discusses some of the details of performance and security testing; and more.

 ## Installing
 1. To use these exercise files, you must have the following installed: